Skip to content

 Observations

-The counter seems to behave unpredictably.
+If you are lucky enough, you will see that the counter seems to behave unpredictably.
 Sometimes it is increased by 1, other times by much grater value like 10 or 15.

 Explanations